ahsanrafiq29/mul_for_tapeout/docs/info.md

 ## How it works

-ABC
+ABCd

 ## How to test

-Just by putting the gates
+Just by putting the gatesd

 ## External hardware

-CLK, RSRT ETC
+CLK, RSRT ETCd